spacemanidol/MSMARCO/Ranking/Baselines/README.md

 [Dec 12, 20:32:20] QueriesRanked: 10
 [Dec 12, 20:32:20] #####################
 ````
 6. Start tinkering.
-Modify the MB_SIZE depending on the CPU size.
+Modify the MB_SIZE and Epoch size depending on the GPU size.
 128 seems to work well for the machine I tested it on (bigger caused crashes) with a 1080ti.